-A look back at how the landmark legislation changed the transit industry and propelled Clever Devices into a leading provider of ITS solutions that make transit more accessible for all.
+A look at the landmark legislation that changed the transit industry and propelled Clever Devices into a leading provider of accessible transit solutions.

 On July 26, 1990, George H.W.
 Bush signed the Americans with Disabilities Act into law.
 This landmark civil rights legislation put into place protections for individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public.
 For Clever Devices, this legislation is significant for many reasons, most importantly in that it catapulted our company into the world of public transportation.

 From Talking Doorbells to Automatic Voice Announcements

 Prior to the Americans with Disabilities Act, we were a small company based on Long Island, New York.
 Back then, we were the Hi-Ho Doorbell Company, manufacturing digital doorbells that played music and other unusual sounds.
 By 1988, the company was using its digital audio expertise to develop the audio sounds for some of the most popular arcade games of the time.
 With the passage of the ADA in 1990, it was this audio experience and a desire to branch out into other markets that led us to enter the world of public transportation.

 Over the past 30 years, transit agencies across the United States have made great strides in making their vehicles, stations, and platforms more accessible for all members of the public, regardless of ability.
 Clever Devices has played a significant role in that progress.
 In fact, in 1997, Clever Devices was the first ITS supplier to install an automated voice announcement system on a public transit vehicle in the United States.

 Since then, we’ve continued to make strides to develop ITS solutions that make transit more accessible and safer for all riders: